 Section 600-1.7 Organization and Administration

 The CCBHC shall identify a governing body which shall have overall responsibility for the operation of the CCBHC.
-The governing body may delegate responsibility for the day-to-day management of the CCBHC to appropriate staff pursuant to an organizational plan approved by the Offices.
-No person shall serve both as a member of the governing body and as paid CCBHC staff without prior approval of the Offices.
+The governing body may delegate responsibility for the day-to-day management of the CCBHC to appropriate staff pursuant to an organizational plan approved by

+OMH and OASAS.
+No person shall serve both as a member of the governing body and as paid CCBHC staff without prior approval of OMH and OASAS.

 Composition of Governing Body.
 Individuals with lived experience must be supported by CCBHC staff in their efforts to contribute to board decisions including but not limited to: community needs and goals, service development, quality improvement initiatives, and fiscal and budgetary decisions.

-Fifty-one percent or more of the CCBHC governing board members shall be individuals with lived or behavioral health experience; or
+51 percent or more of the CCBHC governing board members shall be individuals with lived experience or with behavioral health experience; or

-the CCBHC may have an Advisory Board that represents individuals with lived experience or with behavioral substance use disorders and mental health disorders, including youth and families.
+the CCBHC may have an advisory board that represents individuals with lived experience or with behavioral substance use disorders and mental health disorders, including youth and families.

-The Governing Board must establish written protocols for incorporating input from individuals with lived experiences and family members and the Advisory Board.
+The governing board must establish written protocols for incorporating input from individuals with lived experiences and family members and the advisory board.

-Advisory Board members must receive copies of any board minutes or records.
+Advisory board members must receive copies of any board minutes or records.

-Advisory Board members must be invited to board meetings and have the opportunity to regularly address the board directly, share recommendations and have their comments and recommendations reflected in the board minutes.
+Advisory board members must be invited to board meetings and have the opportunity to regularly address the board directly, share recommendations and have their comments and recommendations reflected in the board minutes.

-The CCBHC staff must coordinate with the Advisory Board to ensure that a summary of Advisory Board recommendations are posted on the CCBHC website annually.
+The CCBHC staff must coordinate with the advisory board to ensure that a summary of advisory board recommendations are posted on the CCBHC website annually.

-Members of the Governing Body or Advisory Boards shall be representative of the communities in which the CCBHC’s service area is located and will be selected for their expertise in health services, community affairs, local government, finance and accounting, legal affairs, trade unions, faith communities, commercial and industrial concern or social service agencies within the communities served.
-No more than one half (fifty percent) of the governing board members may derive more than ten percent of their annual income from the health care industry.
+Members of the governing body or advisory boards shall be representative of the communities in which the CCBHC’s service area is located and will be selected for their expertise in health services, community affairs, local government, finance and accounting, legal affairs, trade unions, faith communities, commercial and industrial concern or social service agencies within the communities served.
+No more than one half (50 percent) of the governing board members may derive more than ten percent of their annual income from the health care industry.

 The governing body shall be responsible for the following duties: